econ-ark/HARK/Documentation/overview/NARK.rst

 which have shown that use of the prohibited variable name generates more confusion than clarity.

-.. table:: **Table 1** Preferred Usages of Roman Letters
+.. table:: Preferred Usages of Roman Letters
-   :name: table:RomanLetters
+   :name: table-RomanLetters

    ===============   =========================================================
     Letter            Meaning